 Fun fact about V. planifolia.
 The plant is actually an orchid.
 It’s native to Central America.

-If you’re into making healthy low carb desserts, you might know that vanilla extract is one of the most expensive ingredients.
+If you’re into making healthy desserts, you might know that vanilla extract is one of the most expensive ingredients.
+But it’s an essential ingredient in things like keto ice cream.

-And it’s this reason why synthetic vanilla is often used in packaged foods.
+And this is the reason why synthetic vanilla is often used in packaged foods.
 It’s also fairly common in beverages and cosmetics.

 Drug companies use extracts of it in their pharmaceuticals.
 And as you’ll soon see, vanillin offers several impressive health benefits.